Loading

 Bitcoin and Tax: Cryptocurrencies in Your Tax Return

 From a tax perspective, bitcoins and other cryptocurrency are not considered currency or income from capital assets.
 Instead of paying withholding tax on the profits, it is a private sales transaction.
-If there are taxable gains on the sale, they are subject to your personal tax rate.
-The tax office takes a close look at bitcoin taxation.
-Our video and detailed article explain how cryptocurrency affects your taxes.

 Bitcoin and taxes – How the blockchain-based currency is taxed